 Feeling les bleus: China firm to refund US$12 million after France World Cup win

-A Chinese kitchen appliance maker is paying out up to 79 million yuan (US$11.81 million) in refunds to its customers after vowing last month that it would do so if France won the soccer World Cup competition.

-SHANGHAI: A Chinese kitchen appliance maker is paying out up to 79 million yuan (US$11.81 million) in refunds to its customers after vowing last month that it would do so if France won the soccer World Cup competition.
+SHANGHAI: A Chinese kitchen appliance maker is paying out up to 79 million yuan (US$ 11.8 million) in refunds to its customers after vowing last month that it would do so if France won the FIFA World Cup.

 The company is an official sponsor of the French national football team.
-It had offered the deal to buyers of its "championship package" - which is valued up to 16,100 yuan and includes gas stoves, water heaters and dishwashers - from June 1 to July 3 as part of a marketing campaign.
+It had offered the deal to buyers of its "championship package" - which is valued up to 16,100 yuan and includes gas stoves, water heaters and dish washers - from Jun 1 to Jul 3 as part of a marketing campaign.

 France won the World Cup for the second time on Sunday, beating Croatia 4-2.